MithilShah/edtech-demo-store/src/users/README.md

-# Retail Demo Store Users Service
+# Edtech Demo Users Service

 The Users web service provides a RESTful API for creating, updating, and retrieving users.
 The [Web UI](../web-ui) makes calls to this service when a user signs up or updates their profile.